upenn-acg/cis6010/gemm/README.md

 ## HW1: Fix uncoalesced memory accesses

 Your first task is to fix the uncoalesced global memory accesses in `runBasic`.
 Copy the `runBasic` code to `runGmemCoalesced` and edit it there.
-Resolving the issues should result in a significant speedup (~550 GFLOPS).
+Resolving the issues should result in a significant speedup (~550 GFLOPS on 2048x2048 input matrices).

+## HW2: Use shared memory

+Cache tiles of the input matrices into shared memory, to avoid redundant loads to global memory.
+This should result in another significant speedup to ~1 TFLOPS.

+## HW3: Multiple results per thread

+Have each thread compute multiple cells of the output matrix C, instead of just one.
+This improves arithmetic intensity and should lift performance further to about ~3 TFLOPS.
+For reference, cuBLAS was reaching about 7.1 TFLOPS on my instance, so we're over 40% of that optimal performance - not too shabby!